 Danielle Ludwin, MD

-Dr. Danielle B. Ludwin is an Assistant Professor of Anesthesiology in the Division of Orthopedic and Regional Anesthesia and the Associate Fellowship Director for Regional Anesthesia.
-She is a charter member of the Arnold P. Gold Humanism in Medicine Society.
-Dr. Ludwin has led large and small group workshops teaching ultrasound and sonoanatomy.
-These include a clinical correlations section in the Columbia Medical School Clinical Gross Anatomy course, cadaveric anatomy for anesthesia residents and fellows, as well as presenting at numerous local, national and international meetings.
-She is a member of the Columbia Anesthesia Residency Education and Residency Evaluations Committees and is the CA-1 Anesthesia Residents Core Curriculum Director.
+Dr. Danielle B. Ludwin is an Associate Professor of Anesthesiology in the Division of Orthopedic and Regional Anesthesia and the Program Director for the Regional Anesthesia and Acute Pain Medicine Fellowship.
+She is the co-director of the Faculty Development and Career Advancement Program in the Department of Anesthesiology.
+Dr. Ludwin is a charter member of the Arnold P. Gold Humanism in Medicine Society.
+She has led large and small group workshops teaching ultrasound and sonoanatomy.
+These include a clinical correlations section in the Columbia Medical School Clinical Gross Anatomy course, cadaveric anatomy for anesthesia residents and fellows, as well as presenting at numerous local, national and international meetings including the American Society of Anesthesiology (ASA), the American Society of Regional Anesthesia (ASRA) and the New York State State of Anesthesiology-Post Graduate Assembly (NYSSA-PGA).
+She is a member of the Columbia Anesthesia Residency Education, Residency Interview and Clinical Competency Committees.

 Charles C. Marboe, MD